vlang/v/doc/docs.md

 ### Publish package

-1. Put a `v.mod` file inside the toplevel folder of your module (if you created your module with the command `v new mymodule` you already have a v.mod file).
+1. Put a `v.mod` file inside the toplevel folder of your module (if you created your module with the command `v new mymodule` or `v init` you already have a v.mod file).

 	```sh
 	v new mymodule